.WAV WARRIOR : A Music Experience with Tufawon

 We start off with introductions on the first day of the Beatmaking & Producing phase, establish boundaries and expectations, and then spend the duration of this portion of the program working on new beats every day.

-In most cases in popular music, the beat is the foundation of a song.
-The students will learn how to use a DAW to sequence beats.
-Through the music language of MIDI, they will record drums, virtual instruments, bass, and more to layer and create fully produced beats.
 We will also cover the process of creating an arrangement for a song, including parts such as the intro, verse, chorus, bridge, and outro.
 This piece emphasizes the importance of going beyond the "beatmaker" phase, truly encouraging the visionary "producer" role.
 A music producer leads the song creation process and oversees the project from start to finish.
-Students will learn beatmaking as it relates to producing and how they work together in studio.
-Tufawon is trained in Ableton Live and will use it to create with students.
-It's an incredibly intuitive program to create with.
+Students will learn beatmaking as it relates to producing and how they work together in-studio.

 Songwriting & Recording: